sahiga/developer.box.com/guides/api-calls/permissions-and-errors/common-errors.md

 ---
 # Common Errors

-The Box APIs uses [status-codes][status-codes] to communicate if a request has been successfully processed or not.
+The Box APIs uses [HTTP status codes][status-codes] to communicate if a request has been successfully processed or not.

 ## Client error